BridgetAdeyemi/PRODIGY_WD_03/README.md

 - Players alternate turns by clicking empty tiles, with Player O following Player X.
 - The first player to get three marks in a row (horizontal, vertical, or diagonal) wins!
 - If all tiles are filled without any player winning, the game ends in a draw.
 - Click "Play Again" to reset the game.

+  **Live Demo**
+  Checkout the live version of the project here: